 For one, Moonlight was in a one-on-one battle against La La Land that made it easier for voters to coalesce around it.
 And in the new preferential voting system, passion is rewarded.
 On the other hand, Get Out was competing with four other viable winners: Three Billboards Outside Ebbing, Missouri, Dunkirk, Lady Bird, and the ultimate winner The Shape of Water.
 The voters were left in too many camps to form one dedicated voting bloc.

 Also, Get Out was proudly racially overt and subversive, which required a lot of reading between the lines for a largely old white voting demographic.
-That is, what made Get Out unique wasn’t as readily apparent as say. in Moonlight, which was at its heart, about unrequited love and misunderstanding.
+That is, what made Get Out unique wasn’t as readily apparent as say, in Moonlight, which at its heart was about unrequited love and misunderstanding.

 But if you don’t believe me then read the Anonymous Oscar ballots: “Get Out is not Best Picture enough…[it’s] a smart movie but it doesn’t quite have the sophistication the Academy sometimes gravitates towards,” one Producer stated to Indiewire.
 “As far as I’m concerned, they played the race card,” said a voter from the Actor’s branch to The Hollywood Reporter .
 “I had multiple conversations [about Get Out] with longtime Academy members who were like, “That was not an Oscar film,” a voter told Vulture.

-Yes, the Anonymous Oscar ballots were a small sample size.
-Still, many predicted Get Out to win.
+Yes, the Anonymous Oscar ballots were a small sample size, yet, many predicted Get Out to win.

 Many foretold it wining because they were living a post-racial lie.
 Sure, you could say that some thought it would win because it was the “best film.”
 But would The Atlantic or The Ringer or Vanity Fair or anyone else picked Get Out had Moonlight not won the previous year?
 Probably not.